miriemm/Airline-System-Reservation/README.md

 # Airline-Reservation-System
 Web application.
-Worked with Java, Spring and Hibernate ORM for backend and HTML, JavaScript, VueJs for frontend.
+Worked with Java, Spring and Hibernate ORM for backend and JavaScript, VueJs, HTML for frontend.

 # Home page of the application